-With twice as many people dying from the diseases associated with obesity world-wide as starvation, medical scientists have found that the culprit in the main is not the fat in our food but the refined carbohydrate, and in particular sugar.
+With twice as many people dying from the diseases associated with obesity world-wide as compared to starvation, medical scientists have found that the chief culprit in the main is not the fat in our food but the refined carbohydrate, and in particular sugar.

-Whilst heart associations are recommending no more than about 7 teaspoons each day, weighing about 30 grams, the average American is consuming nearly half a cup daily; in fact some reports say far more.
+Whilst heart associations are recommending no more than about 7-teaspoons each day, weighing about 30 grams, the average American is consuming nearly half a cup daily; in fact some reports say far more.

-Half a US cup of sugar weighs 100 g, which is 24 tsp, nearly four time the recommended amount.
-South Africans I am certain are matching that amount; obesity is equally a problem here.
+Half a US cup of sugar weighs 100 g, which is 24 tsp, nearly four-times the recommended amount.
+South Africans are matching that; obesity is equally a problem here.

-In particular, about 20 percent of children are obese and, worse, nearly a half of them are in the extreme range once they reach the age of 12.
+In particular about 20-percent of children are obese and, worse, nearly a half of them are in the extreme range once they reach the age of 12.
 Almost a third are permanently stunted.

-Honey makes only a small part of the sugars and, once heated and processed, it is probably has little more virtue than sugar in any case.
+Honey makes up only a small part of the sugars and, once-heated and processed, it is probably has little more virtue than sucrose in any case.

-There is a big fat lie in the milling industry; manufacturers are allowed to call their products whole grain provided they do not remove more than 40 percent of the goodies; the germ and the fibre, which is where the minerals and vitamins are located.
+There is a big fat lie in the milling industry; manufacturers are allowed to call their products whole grain provided they do not remove more than 40-percent of the goodies; the germ and the fibre, which is where the minerals and vitamins are located.

-Arrowhead Mills makes one of the better cereals, but with all the fat, including the vitamin E removed it is extremely misleading to call it 100% whole grain.
+Arrowhead Mills makes one of the better cereals, but with all the fat, including the vitamin E removed it is extremely misleading to call it 100 percent whole-grain.

-True whole wheat contains some very nutritious polyunsaturated fat; all of it is removed with the germ in the manufacture of puffed wheat.
+True whole grain contains some very nutritious polyunsaturated fat; all of it is removed with the germ in the manufacture of puffed-wheat.

-There are only two essential fatty acids which have to be ingested from our food, and both of them are to be found in 100 percent whole grain wheat; both are refined out of most of your puffed wheat cereals.
+There are only two essential fatty acids which have to be ingested from our food, and both of them are to be found in 100 percent whole-grain wheat; both are refined out of most cereals.

-Researchers have shown that even as a supplementary oil that wheat germ oil has an anti-atherosclerotic effect.
-It is likely to be more effective in 100 percent whole grain bread.
+Researchers have shown that even as a supplement wheat germ oil has an anti-atherosclerotic effect.
+It would be even more effective from 100 percent whole grain bread.

 Is puffed wheat a whole grain is a subject filled with controversies and big fat lies.
 No, it certainly is not in most cases.
 Wheat-bix is one of the exceptions to the rule; it contains all the oils.

-The wheat grains, unlike many other cereals are not first refined to flour; they are simply cooked under pressure, crunched up in a mill, forced into a mould and baked further in an oven.
-Weetabix and it is called in some countries is indeed a whole grain.
-It is more like bulgur than then the many refined breakfast favourites.
+The wheat grains, unlike many other cereals, are not first refined to flour; they are simply cooked under pressure, crunched up in a mill and forced into a mold.
+Then the blocks are baked further in an oven.

 56 Groenekloof Rd,